leostera/reason-design-patterns/README.md

 ## "Pretend" Modules

-Sometimes it's useful to pretend your module is already existing, and just use it first to find good ergonomics for it.
+Sometimes it's useful to pretend your module already exists, and just use it first to find ergonomic APIs that closely match your domain problem.

-For example, if we're building a car dealership app we will need to keep track of daily appointments that people have made to test-drive some of our cars.
+For example, if we're building a car dealership app we will need to keep track of daily appointments that people have made to test-drive some of your cars.
 I've found that sketching out what a nice API for this could look like made my APIs a lot better.

 Whenever I reached for good ol' records, unions and lists, to just start something out, I'd end up with a lot of code that just deals with lists and